grumpet/gis_project/README.md

 - Calculates and displays the distance between the GPS and IP locations.
 - Provides information about your IP address and organization.

+## Live Demo

+The project is available at: [https://gis-project-kaxx.onrender.com](https://gis-project-kaxx.onrender.com)

 ## Screenshots

 ### GPS Location